Open-MSS/Open-MSS.github.io/docs/_posts/2024-05-22-all_components_of_mss.markdown

 We removed the class definition.
 For MSColab we have added new configuration options related to SAML2.
 The change on the MSColab server also required changes on the MSUI handling the MSColab login.
 These changes are not backwards compatible.
-Server and Client must use versions >=9.0.0.
+MSColab Server and MSUI Client must use versions >=9.0.0.
 We introduced a MSCOLAB_auth_user_name in the users configuration which simplifies the login process.